kernelci/tuxmake/docs/targets.md

 kernel configuration.
 The resulting, installed tests are compressed in a tarball which is copied into the output directory as `kselftest-bpf.tar.xz`.

-## kselftest-merge

-*DEPRECATED:* this target is deprecated.
-You should use `--kconfig-add=make:kselftest-merge` instead.

-This target merges some configuration required by `kselftest` in the kernel configuration.
-It will run after the `config` target.
-Note that `kselftest` does not require this, so if you want `kselftest-merge` to be built, it needs to be specified explicitly.
-If built, it will always be built before `kselftest` itself.

 ## clang-analyzer

 This target run check with clang static analyzer.